-5.1.1.2 IdenTrust's Disaster Recovery Facility

-IdenTrust's disaster recovery data center is located in Colorado, in the United States.
-This area is not prone to such environmental hazards as tornadoes, earthquakes, hurricanes, forest fires etc. The data center is housed in an unmarked concrete building; the site is not identified as housing IdenTrust equipment in any way.
+5.1.1.2 IdenTrust's IdenTrust's disaster recovery data center is located in Colorado, in the United States.
+This area is not prone to such environmental hazards as Recovery Facility Facility Facility IdenTrust equipment in any way.
 The data center is located on a raised level, at least 24 inches above the normal first-floor level, in an area with no windows.
 The secure cage is near the center of the data center room.